vasilakisfil/Introspected-REST/README.md

 The reader though should not confuse the proposed implementation details with the actual architecture style.

-This is by no means a Media Type, but just an example of the potential of Introspected REST.
+**This is by no means a complete Media Type**, but just an example of the potential of Introspected REST.
 The actual MicroTypes and Media Types wil be created by the community.

-We will use JSON and JSON Schemas.
+For our solution, we will use JSON, JSON Schemas and JSON-LD, each representing a different MicroType.
-But the reader could apply the same ideas using any message format.
+But the reader could apply the same ideas using any message format and spec.

+Our use case will be the same as the one in [section 7.1](#71-our-use-case), a minature of yet another Social App.

+The identification of the resources will be kept the same, namely:
+* `Users` resource (`/users`):
+  * List users (`GET /users`): Gets a collection of `User` resources
+  * Create a new user (`/users`): Creates a new `User` with the specified attributes.

+* `User` resource (`/users/{id}`):
+  * Get a user (`GET /users/{id}`): Gets the attributes of the specified `User`
+  * Update a user `PATCH /users/{id}`: Updates a `User` with the specified attributes
+  * Delete a user `DELETE /users/{id}`: Updates a `User` with the specified attributes

-### Separating meta-data from the actual data
+### Isolating the actual data from metadata
-#### Plain Data
-The main purpose of introspected REST _manifesto_ is to **separate actual data from resource meta-data, like hypermedia**.
+Our first job is to first offload the final response object with metadata, like hypermedia.
+Instead we will provide to the user only the data and possibly any runtime metadata.

-When the client requests a resource (using `GET` method), it should get only the data:
+When the client manipulates a `User` resource, the response should contain only the data:

 ```json
 {